oabdullo/oabdullo/README.md

 - 👋 Hi, I’m @oabdullo
-- 👀 I’m interested in Finance
+- 👀 I’m interested in MMA and Wrestling
 - 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on Node Projects
 - 📫 How to reach me: